blaizard/bzd/tools/bazel_build/modules/bzd_rules_bdl/python/bdl/docs/components.md

 # Components

 This framework offers component based development.
-Components comes at various level of the development and can be asociated to become a larger component.
+Components comes at various level of the development and can be associated to become a larger component.
 Components can also contains sub-components.
 It defines a composable entity which roles can vary from a driver to a functional component.

 A component contains 2 entities, an interface, that is shared between all components of the same type and an implementation specific configuration.